Software

 sandbar (replacing built-in awesomewm/dwm functionality)

 sandbar does pretty much exactly what I want from a bar.
-I’m going to miss how integrated the wibox is in awesomewm, but I’m comfortable enough making the widgets I really care about work with sandbar.
+I’m going to miss how integrated the wibox is in awesomewm, but I’m comfortable enough making the widgets I really care about work with, or alongside, sandbar.

 wob (replacing dzen2)

-wob is simple little progress bar tool, that can replace a fair chunk of my dzen2 usage.
-It isn’t featureful enough by design to be a full replacement, but it remains to be seen how much I’ll miss the hover popups or context hints that come with accompanying text.
+wob is a simple progress bar tool that can replace much of my dzen2 usage.
+By design, it is not feature-rich enough to be a complete replacement, but it remains to be seen how much I will miss the hover popups or context hints that accompany text.